neo4j/cypher-shell/README.md

 ## How to build

-Use `./gradlew tasks` to list possible tasks.
+Use `make help` to list possible tasks.
 But you probably want either

-*  `installDist`
+*  `make dist`
-   which will build a runnable script for you at `neo4j-shell/build/install`
+   which will build a runnable script for you at `neo4j-shell/build/install/neo4j-shell`

-* `distTar` or `distZip`
+* `make zip`
-   which builds a runnable script and packages it up for you under `neo4j-shell/build/distributions`
+   which builds a runnable script and packages it up for you as: `out/neo4j-shell.zip`

-You can then just run the executable under `bin/`.
+You can then just run the executable under the `bin/` sub-directory.